hystrath/hystrath.github.io/how-tos-cfd-dev/how-tos-cfd-dev-advanced.md

 ---
 ## 4) Adaptive mesh refinement

 When added to the <dirname>constant/</dirname> folder, the optional <dict>dynamicMeshDict</dict> dictionary will be read.
 In this section, we are interested in two types of <dictkey>dynamicFvMesh</dictkey>es: <dictval>staticFvmesh</dictval> and <dictval>dynamicRefineFvMesh</dictval>.
+Use <dictval>staticFvmesh</dictval> or delete <dirname>constant/</dirname><dict>dynamicMeshDict</dict> if

-In the <subdict>dynamicRefineFvMeshCoeffs</subdict> subdictionary given below, the field on which refinement/coarsening is based is given by the key <dictkey>field</dictkey>.
+To adapt the grid, use <dictval>dynamicRefineFvMesh</dictval> and define a <subdict>dynamicRefineFvMeshCoeffs</subdict> subdictionary as shown below.
+The field on which refinement/coarsening is based is given by the key <dictkey>field</dictkey>.
+You can either provide the name of an existing scalar field or input any of hy2Foam's hardcoded adaptation fields:
+- <dictval>normalisedDensityGradient</dictval>
+- <dictval>normalisedPressureGradient</dictval>
+- <dictval>normalisedTemperatureGradient</dictval>
+- <dictval>normalisedViscosityGradient</dictval>
+- <dictval>MachGradient</dictval>
+- <dictval>massFractionGradient</dictval>
+- <dictval>normalisedGradients</dictval>

+<dictval>normalisedTemperatureGradient</dictval> and <dictval>normalisedGradients</dictval> are based on the gradients of more than one field and each can be weighted using coefficients (defaulted to 1) located in the <subdict>gradientWeights</subdict> subdictionary.
+These coefficients can also be used as 0/1 switches.

-You can either provide the name of an existing scalar field or input any of three hardcoded fields in hy2Foam: <dictval>MachGradient</dictval>, <dictval>normalisedDensityGradient</dictval> or <dictval>normalisedPressureGradient</dictval>.
-If you choose one of these three adaptation fields, it will be printed in the results folders.
+If you choose one of these adaptation fields, it will be printed in the results folders.

 ```c++
 dynamicFvMesh   dynamicRefineFvMesh; // Write staticFvmesh to disable AMR